 Dairy

 Choosing to include dairy products in your diet means you’ll likely be getting enough calcium to protect your bones.
-If you don’t eat dairy products, try soy or lactose-free options, and speak to your doctor about filling any potential nutritional gaps.
-Yogurts, milk, kefir, cheeses, and eggs all contain plenty of calcium and other nutrients.
-Dairy products, especially low-fat options, aren’t shown to increase your risk of cardiovascular disease.
+If you don’t consume dairy products, try non-dairy options, like soy or oat milk, and speak to your doctor about filling any potential nutritional gaps.
+Yogurt, milk, kefir, cheese, and eggs all contain plenty of calcium and other nutrients.

 Protein

 Dietary protein is a key nutrient in our diet and can help to improve our overall health and prevent early mortality.
 You don’t need as much protein in your diet as you might think, but it’s important to get an adequate amount to support metabolic functions.
-Consider lowering your intake of animal proteins and red meat, and opting for other sources such as hummus, soy products, and beans or legumes.
+If you’re looking to lower your intake of animal proteins and red meat, make sure to opt for other sources such as hummus, soy products, beans, or legumes.

-Yes, we do need some fats in our diet for optimal health.
-Omega-3 polyunsaturated fatty acids, for example, are important for cellular functions, regulate our inflammatory processes, blood pressure and clotting, and nervous system, and even have anti-inflammatory and antioxidant properties.
+Unlike the common belief that fats are unhealthy, they actually make up an important part in our diet for optimal health.
+Omega-3 polyunsaturated fatty acids, for example, are important for cellular functions, regulate our inflammatory processes, blood pressure and clotting, and nervous system, and even have antioxidant properties.
 Avocados, nuts, fatty fish, seeds, and oils such as olive, peanut, and sesame are all good sources of fats.

 Choosing to eat healthier foods isn’t just good for your body, it’ll improve your mood and help you feel amazing too.
-Limiting ‘the bad stuff’ can be difficult, but it’s important to crowd out your diet with nutritional foods, so the less nutritious foods make up a smaller portion of your diet.
+It’s important to crowd out your diet with nutritional foods, so the less nutritious foods make up a smaller portion of your diet.
 Current guidelines recommend limiting added sugars, sodium, saturated fats, and trans fats, as well as drinking in moderation.

-There are many ways to meet your nutritional needs according to your lifestyle, but it’s best to start by consulting your doctor.
+There are many ways to meet your nutritional needs according to your lifestyle, but it’s best to start by consulting a nutritionist or dietitian.
 Other ways you can work on proper nutrition are as follows:

-Our nutritional habits can directly impact other aspects of our physical, emotional, and social life.
-Finding the right balance of healthy nutrients that best fits our individual lifestyle choices and demands is the way to go, not only to be satisfied with our body but also to improve and strengthen our overall health.
-Good!
-You’re on your way to finding the nutritional balance that works best for you, according to your lifestyle.
-This balance may not always be easy to find or maintain, but through self-awareness, patience, and by paying attention to how your eating habits can affect other aspects of your life, you can find the motivation to stay on track!
+Our nutritional habits can directly impact other aspects of our physical, emotional, and social lives.
+Finding the right balance of healthy nutrients that best fits our individual lifestyle choices and demands is the way to go, not only to be satisfied with our bodies but also to improve and strengthen our overall health.
+This balance may not always feel easy to find or maintain, but through self-awareness, patience, and by paying attention to how your eating habits influences other aspects of our lives, we can set and sustain positive behaviors that serve to boost our health and happiness!
+For more information on nutrition and a balanced diet, book a session with one of the Holisticly Nutritionists today!